 Carlson is frequently commissioned for both private and corporate works.
 In 1994, he was commissioned by the National Museum of Wildlife Art in Jackson, Wyoming, to create a bust of artist Bob Kuhn.

-Carlson is the recipient of numerous awards and honors, including the Idaho Governor’s Award of Excellence in the Arts in 1996.
-In 2010 and 2014, he received the Frederic Remington Painting Award, and for five consecutive years (2010-2014), he received the Robert Lougheed Memorial Award.
-In 2011, he received the Prix de West Purchase Award for his painting Umatilla Rock.
-Carlson is the only artist to receive the Prix de West Purchase Award in both sculpture and painting.
+He has received numerous awards, including the 1996 Idaho Governor’s Award for Excellence in the Arts.
+In 2015, Carlson and fellow artist Dean Mitchell tied for the Robert Lougheed Memorial Award — the sixth consecutive year Carlson was awarded the prize.
+In 2011, he received the Prix de West Purchase Award for his painting Umatilla Rock, making him the only artist to win the Purchase Award in both sculpture and painting.

 In 2017, he received the Gene Autry Memorial Award and the Artists’ Choice Award at the Autry Museum’s Masters of the American West.
 This year, the Autry awarded him the Thomas Moran Memorial Award for Painting and the Artists’ Choice Award.